dileepkanumuri/LangQ-Tailored-Interview-Question-Generator-Using-LangChain/README.md

 # LangQ: Your AI-Powered Interview Prep Curator

 **LangQ** is an end-to-end deployed AI-powered application designed to assist users in preparing for interviews by generating tailored questions and answers.

-Deployed at [LangQ - LLM](https://langqllm.streamlit.app/), this app utilizes OpenAI’s language model with LangChain to analyze any PDF document (study materials, documentation, cheat sheets, etc.) and produce insightful Q&A pairs.
+Deployed & Live at [LangQ - LLM](https://langqllm.streamlit.app/), this app utilizes OpenAI’s language model with LangChain to analyze any PDF document (study materials, documentation, cheat sheets, etc.) and produce insightful Q&A pairs.
 Built on **Streamlit** for an interactive, user-friendly experience.

 ---